junhanamaki/ice_cube_ex/README.md

 ## Usage

-Requiring ice_cube_ex adds news type of rules which can be used in ice_cube
+ice_cube_ex has new rules that can be used with ice_cube's schedules:
-schedule:

 ### DailyCycleRule